SaiPavanKiran/PasswordManager/README.md

 # Password Manager Android Application

 ## Project Overview
 The Password Manager Android Application allows users to securely store their usernames and passwords locally on their devices.
 The stored data is protected using the AES encryption algorithm, ensuring that user credentials remain safe and private.
-The application features a user-friendly interface for managing credentials.
+The application features a user-friendly interface for managing credentials and includes biometric authentication for added security.

 ### Key Features
 - **Secure Storage:** All usernames and passwords are stored locally using AES encryption.
+- **Biometric Authentication:** Users must authenticate using their fingerprint to access the app.
+- **Password Strength Indicator:** Provides real-time feedback on the strength of the entered password.
 - **Add Credentials:** Users can add new account details (Account Name, Username, Password) using a bottom sheet form.
+A button is available to generate strong passwords.
 - **View and Manage Credentials:** Users can view, edit, or delete their saved credentials from a list.

 ## Prerequisites